Best Practices for Student Led Publishing- Journals, Magazines and Newspapers

 Many of these elements should be clearly stated in the “about” and “policy” pages of the journal.

 - Subject: what scientific and scholarly subjects are covered?
 What areas of the arts and literature are covered?
-Refer to the Library of Congress Classification Outline.
+Use your own terms, and if you want ideas, refer to the Library of Congress Classification Outline and/or the bepress Digital Commons taxonomy.

 - Sources: what are the sources of the material?
 Dartmouth students only, Dartmouth alum, contributors from across the U.S., or the world

-- Level: what is the primary target group?
+- Audience: what is the primary target group, both as contributors and as readers?
 Undergraduates, general public, professionals?

 - Type of Content: what is the nature of the content for a substantive part of the publication?
 Examples are: research articles, editorials, art work, poems, conference reports, book reviews.